romiaujla/xplore-recipe-app/README.md

 # XPLORE RECIPE APP
 ## App Info
-It allows a user to browse through recipes using the Edamam API, which has a database of 1.7+ million nutritionally analyzed recipes with detailed macro and micronutrient data, filter by calories, diets, and allergens.
-Users can have their own grocery list while browsing through the recipes.
-Users can add the ingredients required to make a recipe to their grocery list.
+An asynchronous web app that allows a user to browse through recipes using the Edamam API, which has a database of 1.7+ million nutritionally analyzed recipes with detailed macro and micronutrient data, filter by calories, diets, and allergens.
+A user can get detailed nutritional information on any recipe.
+It also allows adding all ingredients of a recipe to the grocery list, or the user can just add their custom items by entering the item in the provided input field on the grocery list page.

 ## Live Link
 - https://romiaujla.github.io/xplore-recipe-app/.